Literary Impressionism and Modernist Aesthetics

 About The Book

-Jesse Matz examines the writing of such modernists as Henry James Joseph Conrad and Virginia Woolf who used the word ''impression'' to describe what they wanted their fiction to present.
-Matz redefines literary Impressionism focusing on the way that impressions destroy standard perceptual distinctions between thinking and sensing believing and suspecting.
-He argues that these writers favoured not immediate subjective sense but rather a mode that would mediate perceptual distinctions.
-Just as impressions fall somewhere between thought and sense Impressionist fiction occupies the middle ground between opposite ways of engaging with the world.
-Matz also argues that the resulting confusion becomes a basic plot feature of modernist fiction.
-This wide-ranging 2001 study addresses the problems of perception and representation that occupied writers in the early decades of the twentieth century.
+Matz examines the writing of such modernists as James Conrad and Woolf who used the word impression to describe what they wanted their fiction to present.
+Matz argues that these writers did not favor immediate subjective sense but rather a mode that would mediate perceptual distinctions.
+Just as impressions fall somewhere between thought and sense impressionist fiction occupies the middle ground between opposite ways of engaging with the world.
+This study addresses the problems of perception and representation that occupied writers in the early decades of the twentieth century.

 Piracy-free